U.S. DEPARTMENT OF STATE

 - Funding Priorities:

-Some of the most impactful AFCP projects have been designed as part of a greater PD programming arc promoting specific U.S. policy goals and host-country or community objectives.
-Accordingly, in FY 2022, ECA and the Center will give preference to projects that do one or more of the following:
+Some of the most impactful AFCP projects have been designed as part of a greater PD programming arc promoting specific U.S. policy goals and host-country or community goals.
+Accordingly, in FY 2023, ECA and the Center will give preference to projects that do one or more of the following:

 - Directly support U.S. treaty or bilateral agreement obligations.